Basis of the consolidation

 Pensions and other post-employment benefits

-Pensions and other post-employment benefits include, among other things, the medical benefit scheme for retired employees.
+Pensions and other post-employment benefits include, amongst other things, the medical benefit scheme for retired employees.
 This scheme has not been transferred to an external insurance company or pension fund.
 The amount of the liability carried on the face of the balance sheet in respect of the medical and other post-employment benefits is made up of the net present value of the gross liability in respect of the defined medical benefit obligation plus or less actuarial gains and losses and less past-service costs not yet recognised as at balance sheet date.
 These components are computed actuarially.

 The present value of the medical benefit obligation is determined using the projected unit credit method, which takes into account the accrued entitlements at the balance sheet date and changes in the entitlements.
 The costs for the medical benefit scheme attributable to the year of service and the accretion of interest to the provision are recognised in employee benefits in the income statement.